 Your trip is FREE and our program provides you with at least 2 meals a day.
 On the days you’re responsible for one of your meals, we will take you to the mall or an area with restaurants.
 The cost for a typical meal should be around $9 – $10 per day.
 You may occasionally want to buy bottled water (although the tap water is perfectly fine), snacks, drinks, etc.

-Finally, in Israel, it is customary to tip both the tour guide and the bus driver at the end of the program. $70 in total is appropriate for a 10-day trip.
+Finally, in Israel, it is customary to tip both the tour guide and the bus driver at the end of the program. $100 in total is appropriate for a 10-day trip and $70 in total is appropriate for a 7-day trip.
 Tipping is not mandatory, however it is the standard in Israel to do so.
 Please note that it is neither customary nor appropriate to tip the North American support staff or the Israeli guards/medics on the trip.